-We hope you are getting excited for the start of the new academic year.
-We are fully open and can’t wait to see our students in-person, back on campus!
+We hope your fall semester is going well!
 Our number one priority is the health and safety of students, faculty and staff along with the greater College community, so this is the place for important reopening information.

 Current COVID-related Protocols: